-This document comprises of the Group's (as defined below) capital and risk management disclosures as at 30 June 2022.
+This document comprises of the Group's (as defined below) capital and risk management disclosures as at 30 June 2023.

-The disclosures in this section are in addition to the disclosures set out in the interim condensed consolidated financial statements presented in accordance with IAS 34 Interim Financial Reporting (IAS 34).
+The disclosures in this section are in addition to the disclosures set out in the interim condensed consolidated financial statements for the period ended 30 June 2023 presented in accordance with IAS 34.